Director of Graduate Studies

 Durham, North Carolina 27708-0406

 The advances of interdisciplinarity have made it essential to provide a formal structure through which students from various disciplines in arts and sciences and the professional schools can obtain some grounding in other academic disciplines.
-The Center for European Studies aims to be a pioneer in the interdisciplinary configuration of area studies work towards an area-based, but not area-bound, perspective.
-In this context, the Center for European Studies offers a graduate certificate in Interdisciplinary European Studies.
+The Duke University Center for International and Global Studies aims to be a pioneer in the interdisciplinary configuration of area studies work towards an area-based, but not area-bound, perspective.
+In this context, the Duke University Center for International and Global Studies offers a graduate certificate in Interdisciplinary European Studies.
 The graduate certificate is open to all advanced degree students who meet the necessary requirements.
+Students obtaining the certificate may have an advantage in applying for jobs requiring broad teaching across disciplines, areas and time periods.

 To receive the graduate certificate, the following criteria must be met: